sxcdennis/basic-shell-scripting/Variables.md

 # Variables
-In this section we'll talk about variables and how to define them.
-There are also input/output scripts to go over.
+In this section we'll talk about variables - how to define them, Input/Output variables, and Special Variables.
 A variable is memory to where we can assign value, and manipulate its contents.

 # Video: